 Subject to satisfactory inspection, an initial approval for courses to be conducted under the direction of the Head of Training will be issued for two years.
-An interim inspection will be carried out about six months after initial approval.
+[An interim inspection will be carried out between six and twelve months after initial approval.]